cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 1. where is the output data?
     * Well, it's contained both on the scratch disk of the node, and on the DFS.
 The last part of `slurm_arrayjob.sh` moves the data back to the DFS.
+1. how does the script run different lines of experiment.txt?
+    * It uses the slurm environment variable ${SLURM_ARRAY_TASK_ID} - if you run the command `sbatch --array=3-14 ...`, the jobs will receive numbers 3 to 14 inclusive.
+That number is stored in ${SLURM_ARRAY_TASK_ID} and accessible within each job.
+The script simply picks line number
+    ${SLURM_ARRAY_TASK_ID} from the file experiments.txt and runs it.